LeoAJ/leoaj.github.com/_posts/2013-10-05-DailyFinance.md

 ### API

 All API built in RESTful.
 Main operations are CRUD which is create, read, update and delete.
 Use GET as read and DELETE as delete operations as usual, for create I used POST and update use PUT, which is not necessary to use POST as create, POST can be used as update as well.
-The main difference between them is POST is **idempotent** and PUT is not.
+The main difference between them is POST is not **idempotent** but PUT is.

 Here is the short description of each API operation: